karthikeyangopala10-comp/Resource-Project/README.md

   - utilize google maps
   - find distance to closest food bank and check whether the food bank has the required food
 - Then you can exit, and all data is saved to a file
+##Features in process
+- being able to allow foods well before their expiration date

 ##Documentation: